Mexico in December is generally a great time to travel. At this time, weather conditions across the country are pleasant without being too hot.

 Are there any cons to spending December in Mexico?

 Remember that the high season in any country usually means more crowds and higher prices.
 In Mexico in December, prices for flights, car rentals, excursions, airport transfers, and hotels are at their highest.

 If you are on a budget and/or you can be flexible with your vacation time, you may prefer traveling later in the season.
 By traveling in the shoulder season or out of season, you will be able to save as much as 50% of your trip costs.

 May to November is the rainy season in much of Southern Mexico.
 However, don’t let that deter you.

 Showers are usually brief and then the skies quickly clear up.
 Mexico isn’t London!
 Choosing to travel during these months may be more enjoyable for you than in December.

 Which part of Mexico is best in December?

 December is a great time to visit many parts of Mexico.
 In the popular state of Quintana Roo, you can enjoy visiting Cancun, Tulum, Isla Mujeres, Cozumel, Isla Holbox, and the lesser-known Mahahual and Bacalar.

 If you prefer to immerse yourself in local culture and learn more about Mexican indigenous groups, head to Oaxaca.
-You can enjoy Oaxaca City, Puerto Escondido and Hierve el Agua (“the water boils”), a natural mineral springs.
+You can enjoy Oaxaca City, Puerto Escondido, and Hierve el Agua (“the water boils”), natural mineral springs.

 Ensenada in Baja California Norte is another good choice.
 So too are Los Cabos, the Yucatan cultural city of Merida, and Puerto Vallarta.